-"Familiarize divers with the equipment they use in the course" - PADI teaching standard, Instructor Manual, 2025
+Teaching standard: "Familiarize divers with the equipment they use in the course" - PADI Instructor Manual, 2025

 Verify the tank has been visually inspected or"VIP'd" within the last year.
 The VIP checks for cracks, corrosion, and a functioning valve seal.
 This is indicated by a sticker, usually punched on the month, year, and date of inspection.
 Do not use it if it is out of date.

-Check for any obvious signs of damage (giant dents, big rusty scratches, mangled valve threads, bent valve etc.).
+Check for any obvious signs of damage (giant dents, big rusty scratches, mangled valve threads, bent valve, etc.).
 Don't use if you suspect the tank or valve may no longer be structurally sound.

-Check the tank markeings to verify the gas mix.
+Check the tank markings to verify the gas mix.
 Most tanks without special markings are for air.
 A green and yellow VIP sticker or tank bands in the US may mean the tank is used for an oxygen-enriched air, "nitrox" mixture.
 The visual inspection sticker may have this information.
 Do not dive a tank marked for nitrox unless you have been trained to do so, or it has been tested in your presence with a calibrated oxygen analyzer and contains a normal oxygen percentage (~20.9%).
 NEVER dive tanks containing nitrox or pure oxygen unless you have received appropriate training.
 This can be fatal.
 Taking them beyond their rated maximum operating depth (which may be as shallow as 20 feet for pure oxygen) can result in convulsions and death.

 Smell your gas to check for contamination before every dive.
 Gas can become contaminated if the filling compressor is not functioning properly, if their are problems with the filters, or if the air intake is contaminated by boat or other vehicle exhaust.
 Turn the valve gradually and gently until it is barely open and smell the gas coming out.
 It should smell like nothing.
 Do not dive a tank with any moldy, smoky, or gasoline type odors.